memgraph/docs/docs/tutorials/graph-stream-processing-with-kafka.md

 ```

-Once you set the placeholders, you can fill them out, by applying the values
+Once you set the placeholders, you can fill them out by applying the values
 from the messages to the node and relationship properties, and return the
 queries.